sduyr/Databaseproject/README.md

 # Databaseproject

-The aim of this project is to design and implement a simplied taxicab system (e.g. Uber).
+The aim of this project is to design and implement a simplified taxicab system (e.g. Uber).
 Students are expected to gain an understanding of all the steps involved in using a relational database for a practical application.